AI-Bassem/moviebot/README.md

 1\.
 Clone this repo and run `pip install -r requirements.txt`

 2\.
-Obtain an OctoAI API access token and endpoint URL
+Obtain an OctoAI API access token and MPT-7B endpoint URL from https://octoai.cloud

 3\.
 Add the access token and endpoint URL as Streamlit secrets named `OCTOAI_API_TOKEN` and `ENDPOINT_URL` respectively